prank-creator/prank/README.md

 # prank
-tis is prank for your fends
+tis is prank for your friends